marcbeep/spenny/README.md

 **To Do**

-- [ ] Show "ready to assign" with correct amount.
+- [x] Show "ready to assign" with correct amount.
 - [ ] Create a "move money" modal.
-- [ ] Implement "move money".
 - [ ] Dynamically update category amounts as money is moved around.
 - [ ] Users can "reconcile" bank accounts.
 - [ ] When a user deletes a category, users must first reassign all transactions to another category.